 Nadolol is an option for the suppression of ventricular premature beats.
 This effect is due to bradycardia induced prolongation of RR interval.
 It is more effective in patients with coronary artery disease than in patients without heart disease.

 Catecholaminergic polymorphic ventricular tachycardia:

 Nadolol is effective in reducing the incidence and severity of ventricular arrhythmias in patients with catecholaminergic polymorphic ventricular tachycardia.
-Nadolol is believed to reduce the ventricular arrhythmia by reducing the catecholamine effect on the beta receptor.
+Nadolol appears to reduce the ventricular arrhythmia by reducing the catecholamine effect on the beta receptor.
 As a non-selective beta-blocker, nadolol prevents arrhythmia and cardiac arrest much more effectively compared to other beta-1 selective beta-blockers.

-Nadolol is effective in the termination of acute onset supraventricular tachycardia, in those patients where vagal maneuver is not an option or failed and did not respond to adenosine.
+Nadolol is effective in the termination of acute onset supraventricular tachycardia, in those patients where the vagal maneuver is not an option or failed and did not respond to adenosine.
 Nadolol can potentially control the ventricular rate in patients with sustained response supraventricular tachycardia.

 Nadolol produces clinical improvement in patients with thyrotoxicosis, by reducing palpitations, nervousness, and tremor, among others.
 It produces this effect by reducing the level of free thyroid hormone in the bloodstream.
 It also reduces the T3 levels and increases the reverse T3 levels.